thunderbird2009/ml_reranking/cgr_w_cvr/README.md

 > Given an already-ranked organic feed, a small set of ad candidates, and a set of structural business rules as **hard constraints**, insert ads to the ranked list of organic feed to optimize predefined reward, often based on ads reveue and ads penalty.

-The code follows the paper's overall decomposition, and tried to faithfully implement the following key algorithmic features:
+The code follows the paper's overall decomposition, and tried to faithfully implement the following key algorithmic features, though some components are intentionally simplified and may differ materially from the paper.

 - structured item representation over pre-computed upstream embeddings
 - dual hierarchical attention with local structural bias
 - two-stage constrained inference over ad insertions

->Note: It does not claim to be an exact reproduction of the paper.
-Several components are intentionally simplified, and some inference details differ materially from the algorithm described in the paper.

 In addition, it extends with conversion prediction and profit-margin optimization, as well as beam-search based inference.

 - multi-task exposure, click, and conversion prediction
 - list-level reward computation with ad revenue and per-item profit margin
 - beam-search inference as an alternative heuristic for larger ad budgets

-- In progress:
+More work in progress: Pareto Efficiency on individual metrics in the total reward

+- Feedback-Loop Tuning (PID Control).
+For ex: A target of Ad Load at exactly 20%
+   - If Actual Ad Load < 20%: Increase the Revenue weight ($\alpha$) or decrease the Ad Penalty ($\delta$).
+   - If Actual Ad Load > 20%: Do the opposite.
+   - Outcome: The system automatically "pushes" into the Pareto front to find the most profitable sequences that still satisfy the 20% constraint.

 ## Table Of Contents